- Search The Registry

 On this date in 2005, an 80-year-old former Ku Klux Klansman was convicted of manslaughter in Mississippi.

 James Chaney, a Black Mississippian, and Andrew Goodman and Michael Schwerner, Jewish New Yorkers, were in Neshoba County to look into the burning of a Black church and to help register Black voters during what was called Freedom Summer.
-The three were stopped for speeding, jailed briefly, and then released, after which they were followed out of town by a gang of Klansmen and intercepted, and ambushed on June 21, 1964.
+The three were stopped for speeding, jailed briefly, and then released, after which they were followed out of town by a gang of Klansmen and ambushed on June 21, 1964.

 Killen, an ordained Baptist minister, a sawmill operator, and a Kleagle in the Ku Klux Klan, showed no emotion as the guilty verdict was read.
 He was comforted by his wife as he sat in his wheelchair, wearing an oxygen tube.
-Heavily armed police formed a barrier outside a side door to the courthouse and jurors were loaded into two waiting vans and driven away.
+Heavily armed police formed a barrier outside a side door to the courthouse, and jurors were loaded into two waiting vans and driven away.

 Ben Chaney, James Chaney’s brother, thanked the prosecutors but said that for the community, "I really feel that there is more to be done."
 Schwerner's widow, Rita Schwerner Bender, praised the verdict, calling it "a day of great importance to all of us."
 But she also said, "Preacher Killen didn't act in a vacuum; the state of Mississippi was complicit in these crimes and all the crimes that occurred, and that has to be opened up."